The Asset Tracing and Recovery Review: Brazil

 In the civil sphere, the law is more aimed at assuring the viability and efficacy of measures to protect a victim's right to reparation than to the literality of the technical nomenclature applied.
 This is in conformity with the general powers of the courts to safeguard rights.

 ii Obtaining evidence

-There are various ways to obtain evidence that can be used before or during the course of a criminal suit such as, inter alia, search and seizure, interception of telephone calls, and the piercing of banking or tax secrecy.
+There are various ways to obtain evidence that can be used before or during the course of a criminal suit such as, inter alia, search and seizure, interception of telephone calls, and the requesting of banking or tax information.
 All of these require a court order.

-The burden of proof rests with the prosecution, and it is necessary to demonstrate the existence and usefulness of the evidence beyond a reasonable doubt.
-In addition to this, a defendant is assured of due legal process, allowing him or her to challenge the validity or trustworthiness of the evidence produced by the prosecution or to submit contrary evidence, or both.
+The burden of proof rests with the prosecution, and it is necessary to clearly demonstrate the existence and usefulness of the evidence.
+In addition to this, a defendant is assured a due legal process, allowing him or her to challenge the validity or trustworthiness of the evidence produced by the prosecution or to submit contrary evidence, or both.

 Although the participation of victims is limited in criminal suits, since the Public Prosecution Service acts as the plaintiff and is thus in charge of gathering and producing evidence, a victim can assist by providing evidence to the prosecution or by being vouched into the case as an intervener on the prosecution side.

 In the civil sphere, the obligation to produce evidence rests with the party that makes the allegation (Article 373, I and II of the Civil Procedure Code) or, depending on the situation, the party that can best produce the evidence (Article 373, Section 1 of the Civil Procedure Code).
 Evidence can be submitted in the form of documents, expert findings, judicial inspection, and the testimony of witnesses or of the parties themselves (who are not classified as witnesses).